AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

 ## COM and `IUnknown` <a name="comiunknown"></a>

 The [Component Object Model (COM)][doc_com] was first presented in 1993 and has been a integral part of the Windows platform since then.
-The history of .NET can't be written without COM and its influence and impact can be seen in many aspects but none as prominently as interoperability.
-This section is not intended to fully describe all COM concerns in .NET but will instead focus on the nuts and bolts of how COM support is built-in, how the entire COM interop system can be replaced, and some considerations when engaging with COM from .NET.
+The history of .NET can't be written without COM&mdash;its influence and impact can be seen in many aspects of .NET, but none as prominently as interoperability.
+This section is not intended to fully describe all COM concerns in .NET.
+It will instead give a basic overview of COM concepts that are important to .NET interoperability and then focus on the nuts and bolts of how COM support is built into .NET, how the entire COM interop system can be replaced, and some considerations when engaging with COM from .NET.

 ### `IUnknown` &ndash; the base of COM

 The base of all COM types is the [`IUnknown` interface][api_iunknown].
-This simple interface, consisting of 3 functions, is designed to handle lifetime management and how to convert from one interface to another.
+This simple interface, consisting of 3 functions, is designed to handle lifetime management and conversion from one interface to another.

 Lifetime management is handled by a [reference counting][wiki_reference_counting] method.
 Reference counting provides accurate lifetime management but has two major drawbacks: circular references between instances are cumbersome and it has much higher overhead than other garbage collection techniques.
 The [`AddRef()`](https://docs.microsoft.com/windows/win32/api/unknwn/nf-unknwn-iunknown-addref) and [`Release()`](https://docs.microsoft.com/windows/win32/api/unknwn/nf-unknwn-iunknown-release) functions handle this lifetime management.
-Implementing these functions is straightforward, even in a thread safe manner.
-The basic rule is as follows: When the reference count reaches 0 the memory for the instance can safely be freed.
+Implementing these functions is straightforward, even in a thread-safe manner.
+The basic rule is: when the reference count reaches 0, the memory for the instance can safely be freed.

 Moving between interfaces is accomplished via the [`QueryInterface()`](https://docs.microsoft.com/windows/win32/api/unknwn/nf-unknwn-iunknown-queryinterface(refiid_void)) function.
 Conceptually, `QueryInterface()` is similar to the [C# `as` cast](https://docs.microsoft.com/dotnet/csharp/language-reference/operators/type-testing-and-cast#as-operator) &ndash; attempt to cast to a type and get the desired type or return `null`.
-As opposed to the lifetime management functions, properly implementing `QueryInterface()` requires some care following [specific rules](https://docs.microsoft.com/windows/win32/api/unknwn/nf-unknwn-iunknown-queryinterface(refiid_void)#remarks).
+Unlike the straightforward lifetime management functions, properly implementing `QueryInterface()` requires some care to follow [specific rules](https://docs.microsoft.com/windows/win32/api/unknwn/nf-unknwn-iunknown-queryinterface(refiid_void)#remarks).
 These rules will not be enumerated here as the official documentation is clear, but they are fundamental to maintaining the integrity of lifetime management and the COM type system.

 The last feature of the `IUnknown` interface is its name or rather ID.
 In COM, all types have an ID defined as a 128-bit [`UUID`][wiki_uuid], commonly called a `GUID` in COM and .NET.
-The `UUID`, as an ID, is used for all COM types (for example, interfaces (`IID`), coclasses (`CLSID`), records, etc).
-In COM, this means the name isn't actually interesting but actually the `UUID` is what is important &ndash; this will become important in .NET.
+The `UUID`, as an ID, is used for all COM types&mdash;for example, interfaces (`IID`), coclasses (`CLSID`), records, etc. In COM, this means the name isn't actually interesting and the `UUID` is what matters&mdash;this will become important in .NET.
 Note that the `UUID`s on Windows have a [mixed endian encoding](https://wikipedia.org/wiki/Universally_unique_identifier#Encoding) that can cause confusion.

 #### COM interface ABI <a name="com_interface_abi"></a>

 All interfaces that inherit from `IUnknown` are defined in memory in a way that permits interoperability with the C language &ndash; a goal of COM.
 An example will help to illustrate how all `IUnknown` interfaces are stored in memory.
-Imagine a COM type, `CClass`, that implements two COM interfaces (for example, `IInterface1` and `IInterface2`).
-The `IInterface1` and `IInterface2` interfaces each define a single function, `Work1()` and `Work2()` respectively, beyond inheriting from `IUnknown`.
+Imagine a COM type, `CClass`, that implements two COM interfaces, `IInterface1` and `IInterface2`.
+Beyond inheriting from `IUnknown`, the `IInterface1` and `IInterface2` interfaces each define a single function, `DoWork1()` and `DoWork2()` respectively.
 Through some COM function an instance of `CClass` is allocated at memory address `0x10000` and the initial interface is `IInterface1`.
-COM dictates that at that address the first pointer sized value points to the [virtual function table][wiki_vtable] (vtable), `0x30000` in the example.
+COM dictates that at that address the first pointer-sized value points to the [virtual function table][wiki_vtable] (vtable), `0x20000` in the example.
 Within each vtable, the interface member functions are laid out sequentially.

 ```
 0x10000  0x20000  <CClass::IInterface1 vtable>